metashot/busco/README.md

 ### Secondary outputs
 - `busco`: contains the BUSCO short summaries and logs for each input genome;
-- `statswrapper`: contains the original statistics file created byy the BBTools `statswrapper.sh` command.
+- `statswrapper`: contains the original statistics file created by the BBTools `statswrapper.sh` command.

 ## Documetation